 Tips on Finances

 Keep your purse/wallet stuffed with some cash and one or two cards.
-Although digital payments are in vogue, you never know when you might need some cash so that you can pay the pav bhaji wala you found on the corner of a street.
-If you have two cards, keep one on your person and the other one in your wallet/purse or tote bag.
+Although digital payments are in vogue, you never know when you might need some cash to a rickshaw guy who doesn’t accept UPI payment.
+If you have two cards, keep one on your person and the other one in your wallet/purse or the festival tote bag.

-Apart from the registration fee, you will need money for the traveling and accommodation.
-Depending upon the mode of travel, it can be anywhere between INR 100 ($1.5) and INR 3,000 ($43).
-Expect to shell out at least INR 3,000 ($43) per day for accommodation in decent hotels.
+Apart from the registration fee, you will need money for internal traveling and accommodation.
+Depending upon the mode of travel, it can be anywhere between INR 150 ($2) and INR 3,000 ($36).
+Expect to shell out at least INR 3,000 ($36) per day for accommodation in decent hotels.

-As a delegate, you are expected to exhibit basic film festival formalities.
-If this is your first time at one, here’s some useful tips specially tailored for the MAMI Mumbai Film Festival.
+As a delegate, you are expected to exhibit basic film festival etiquette.
+If this is your first time, here are some useful tips specially tailored for the MAMI Mumbai Film Festival.
 Or go directly to this article and avoid doing everything that it lists.

 - If you need the best seats in the hall, measure the popularity of the film and then go and stand outside the auditorium a few hours earlier.
 Higher the popularity, earlier the queue begins to form

-- Do not talk to those sitting beside you or on the phone while a film is playing.
+- Do not talk to those sitting beside you or on the phone during a screening.
 You may be admonished severely or asked to leave.
 The ground staff may intervene and it can get embarrassing

 - Do not argue with the ground support staff; they are just doing their job.
 The reality is that as long as there are VIPs there will be seats reserved for them